-4. Adding and Dropping Courses
+4. Adding, Dropping, and Withdrawing from Courses

 Students may add and drop courses before the first day of class without penalty.
 Refer to the Registrar website for refund rates.
-Students enrolled in an online MPH course should refer to the MPH@GW's own refund policy and withdrawal policy.
+When reviewing the rates, be aware of the length of the class, as the number of weeks in a term affects the refund.
+All charges for courses from which the student withdraws are subject to the refund policy on the Student Accounts Office website.